Netanhayu faces the political crisis of his life

 Netanyahu denies the allegations.

-Penty of analysts and pundits have lost money betting against Netanyahu and he is no speed bump in Israeli politics -- he is a survivor.
+Plenty of analysts and pundits have lost money betting against Netanyahu and he is no speed bump in Israeli politics -- he is a survivor.

 Much could change before year's end, but here are some observations about the swirling storm that might soon engulf Israeli politics.